laila1222/portfolio/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the portfolio of Lilla Kőrösi, where you can find a couple of her recent projects.
+The website was created using React and Sass.

 ## Available Scripts